tarantool/cartridge-cli/README.md

 * `--use-docker` (ignored for `docker`) forces to build the application in Docker.

-* `--download-token` (common for all distribution types) is the download token for Tarantool Enterprise.
-Alternatively, you can pass the token via the `TARANTOOL_DOWNLOAD_TOKEN` environment variable (this variable is of lower priority).

 * `--tag` (used for `docker`) is the tag of the Docker image that results from `pack docker`.

-* `--build-from` (used for `docker`) is the path to the base Dockerfile of the build image.
+* `--build-from` (common for all distribution types, used on build in Docker) is the path to the base Dockerfile of the build image.
   Defaults to `Dockerfile.build.cartridge` in the application root.

-* `--sdk-local` (used for `docker`) is a flag that indicates if the SDK from the local machine should be installed to the image.
+* `--sdk-local` (common for all distribution types, used on build in Docker) is a flag that indicates if the SDK from the local machine should be delivered in the result artifact.

-* `--sdk-path` (used for `docker`) is the path to the SDK to be installed to the image.
+* `--sdk-path` (common for all distribution types, used on build in Docker)is the path to the SDK to be delivered in the result artifact.
   Alternatively, you can pass the path via the `TARANTOOL_SDK_PATH` environment variable (this variable is of lower priority).

 **Note:** For Tarantool Enterprise, you must specify one (and only one)